🥂

 🎯Why It Matters

 Pouillon represents the serious, craft-oriented end of the grower Champagne movement that has reshaped how wine professionals and enthusiasts think about the appellation.
-Where Champagne was once dominated by the assumption that larger houses with their blending power and brand consistency defined quality, producers like Pouillon demonstrate that a 7.7-hectare family estate farming biodynamically and vinifying parcel by parcel can achieve wines with equal or greater complexity.
+Where Champagne was once dominated by the assumption that larger houses with their blending power and brand consistency defined quality, producers like Pouillon demonstrate that a small family estate farming organically and vinifying parcel by parcel can achieve wines with equal or greater complexity.
 The Méthode Fabrice Pouillon is a genuine technical innovation with a clear philosophy behind it, not a marketing concept, and its formal adoption across the entire range from 2019 marks Pouillon as a producer making principled, permanent commitments.
-The estate also holds educational value for students of Champagne: it illustrates the RM category, the significance of parcel-level terroir within a single appellation, the practical application of biodynamic viticulture in a cool northern climate, and the technical possibilities when dosage conventions are set aside.
+The estate also holds educational value for students of Champagne: it illustrates the RM category, the significance of parcel-level terroir within a single appellation, the practical application of organic, low-intervention viticulture in a cool northern climate, and the technical possibilities when dosage conventions are set aside.

 • Exemplifies the grower Champagne (RM) model: estate-grown grapes, parcel fermentation, and small-production bottlings with terroir specificity